mrerrormessage/mrerrormessage.github.com/_posts/2016-04-05-sbt-settings-1.markdown

 ---
 layout: post
-title: Where do I put my settings? `sbt` as a configuration engine and manager
+title: Where do I put my settings? `sbt` as a configuration engine and manager (part 1)
 tags: scala, sbt
 ---